microsoft/language-server-protocol/indexFormat/specification.md

 ## Embedding content

 It can be valuable to embed the content of a document or project file into the dump as well.
 For example, if the content of the document is a virtual document generated from program meta data.
-The index format therefore supports an optional `content` property on the `document` and `project` vertex.
+The index format therefore supports an optional `contents` property on the `document` and `project` vertex.
 If used the content needs to be `base64` encoded.

 ## Project exports and external imports